phalcon-orphanage/docs/en/reference/config.rst

     [models]
     metadata.adapter  = "Memory"

-You can read the file as follows
+You can read the file as follows:

 .. code-block:: php